srappel/openindexmaps-py/README.md

 ## Task List
 - [x] Implement geojson-rewind
 - [x] Support for anti-meridian cutting
-- [ ] Support for inset maps and extensions
-- [ ] Feature Collections
 - [ ] Support for CSV input
 - [ ] Package and list on PyPI
 - [ ] Expand the mapping functions based on folium